Pakistan’s Renaissance Man – Sadequain Naqash

 Sadequian’s work was appreciated by people not only in Pakistan but around the world as Sadeqain organized different exhibitions of his work.
 At one instance, the French government invited Sadeqain to illustrate the novel of French Nobel Prize winning writer Albert Camus, “The Stranger”, which Sadeqain accepted.
 He was also invited by the Indian Government for tour of India and construction of murals at their institutes.
 Sadequian accepted the Indian Government’s invitation to tour India, and visited many places and cities of India that had significance of art and culture both.
 He constructed murals at Aligarh Muslim University, Banaras Hindu University and Geological Institute of India that still presides, bearing his signature.
 His painting and calligraphy and other works are exhibited around the world in renowned art museums.

 Sadequain theme and genre was surrealism.
 His arts emphasized the elements of humanitarianism.
 His murals and calligraphy depicted emotions and endurance of humanity.
 His paintings are worth billions of dollars.
 However, Sadequian was resistant to earning profit from his work sharing same characteristics of Leonardo Da Vinci who worked for his self-satisfaction instead of profitable earning.
 Instead, he gave his work away to the organizations and museums which exhibits them, that would amount to billions of dollars if sold.
 Nonetheless, Sadequain Naqqash’s legacy is victimized by people’s ignorance.

-Sadequain died in celibacy as a penniless man and was buried in Sakhi Hassan graveyard, Karachi, in 10th February, 1987.
+Sadequain died in celibacy and was buried in Sakhi Hassan graveyard, Karachi, on 10th February, 1987.